 - Maintenance: a minimum of 120 days

-In most cases, a VTC participant has to meet the following eligibility criteria:
+In most cases, you have to meet the following eligibility criteria for Veterans Trauma Court:

-- the defendant has a substance-abuse addiction or Trauma Spectrum Disorder, such as PTSD (post traumatic stress disorder)
+- you have a substance-abuse addiction or Trauma Spectrum Disorder, such as PTSD (post-traumatic stress disorder)

 - a sex crime,